When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Mary Sweeney, BSN, RN, CEN

-If you’re having an emergency situation such as mold or yeast, or you want to ensure your diapers get a little extra TLC during your monthly bleach treatment, a bleach soak is the answer.
+If you are facing an emergency like mold or yeast, or you just want to ensure your diapers get extra TLC, a soak is the answer.

-Follow these steps to do a bleach soak in a top-loading washing machine.
+Follow these steps to do a bleach soak in a top-loader:

-• Fill the washer: Fill your washer with cold water.
+• Fill the washer: Set your washer to fill with cold water.
+Bleach breaks down too quickly in hot water.

-• Soak the diapers: Allow the diapers to soak for at least 30 minutes, but do not exceed 45 minutes.
+• Soak the diapers: Place your clean diapers in and let them soak for at least 30 minutes.
+Do not exceed 45 minutes to prevent fabric damage.

 Laundry Tip